How to Choose Between ISR and SSG for SEO

 2. Verify x-nextjs-cache: HIT on subsequent requests.

-3. Confirm HTML payload updates exactly at the revalidate interval.
+3. Confirm HTML payload updates after the revalidate interval elapses.

 SSG Build Pipeline & Cache Invalidation Strategy